 The study cited the presence of polyphenols in red wine as a likely explanation for the findings, noting that polyphenols inhibit the effects of several types of viruses.

-While the study’s findings don’t mean you should start guzzling Cabernet with reckless abandon, they do reinforce previous research highlighting red wine’s health benefits and serve as a good reminder that all drinks are definitely not created equal.
+However, before you should start guzzling Cabernet with reckless abandon, it’s worth noting that some experts have questioned taking the report at face value without further investigation into other factors that could affect the results.
+It does, however, reinforce previous research highlighting red wine’s health benefits and serve as a good reminder that all drinks are definitely not created equal.